sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">99 percentile latency of API requests to list organisation members</p>

-99 percentile of org-members latency
+99 percentile latency ofAPI requests to list organisation members

 This panel has no related alerts.